neldeles/slash-clone/README.md

 - handling React Router routes in unit and integration tests
 - manipulating dates with date-fns lib
 - Framer Motion's variants, orchestration, propagation, exit animations and page transitions
+- building an API and consuming in a React frontend
+- encrypting API keys in the backend
+- working with 3rd party api's (Toggl in this case)

 #### useRef over useMemo